-- A. Building Energy Management System (BEMS) Vendor shall commission all Terminal boxes and other related equipment included in Tenant Construction. - Upon completion of air and water balance, BEMS technician will conduct upload from all new Controllers to the Main Control Module (MCM) so that entered data is backed up and reloadable in case of TEC failure or memory loss. - Tenant Data Closets All Tenants with water-cooled air conditioning systems within their space are to furnish, install and monitor a leak detection system and provide manual shut-off valves to be able to stop the flow to their individual system (s).
-The shut-off valves are to be easily accessible.
-Cross-reference Plumbing Section 1.1 Summary. - Tenant Kitchen Equipment All Tenants are to furnish and install a leak detection and notification system to all Tenant Kitchen Equipment similar to the Flood Stopper standards (Plumbing Section 2.1.D.2 below).
-Cross-reference Plumbing Section 1.1 Summary. - 4.
+- A. Building Energy Management System (BEMS) Vendor shall commission all Terminal boxes and other related equipment included in Tenant Construction. - 1.
+Upon completion of air and water balance, BEMS technician will conduct upload from all new Controllers to the Main Control Module (MCM) so that entered data is backed up and reloadable in case of TEC failure or memory loss. - Tenant Data Closets All Tenants with water-cooled air conditioning systems within their space are to furnish and install a building standard leak detection sensor(s) that is connected to the building's leak detection system AND provide manual shut-off valves to be able to stop the flow to their individual system(s).
+The shut-off valves are to be easily accessible without a ladder.
+Cross-reference Plumbing Section 1.1 Summary. - Tenant Kitchen Equipment All Tenants are to furnish and install a building standard leak detection sensor in locations within the kitchen that will sense leaks that occur from any source that uses water which includes but is not limited to; refrigerators, dishwashers, coffee makers, filter systems, etc. Consult Chief Engineer for sensor specifications and where sensors should be located.
+Crossreference Plumbing Section 1.1 Summary.

+- 4. Private Restrooms All Tenants are to furnish and install a building standard leak detection sensor(s) in any private restroom within their space.
+Each sensor shall be connected to the building leak detection system for monitoring.
+Consult Chief Engineer for sensor specifications and where sensors should be located.
+Cross reference Plumbing Section 1.1 Summary. - 5.
 BEMS technician will check communication to all new equipment and verify proper application, operation and equipment designation number.
-BEMS addresses for Controllers are to match number assignment on the field and field labels.

-- 5. A floor graphic interface shall be amended or developed showing area serviced by new equipment on the floor in which it is located.
+BEMS addresses for Controllers are to match number assignment on the field and field labels. - 6.
+A floor graphic interface shall be amended or developed showing area serviced by new equipment on the floor in which it is located.
 Match design of existing BEMS graphics. - a.
 Use architectural CAD drawing of Tenant Construction Space as a background. - b.
 Floor graphic shall have a link back to the Main Directory Graphic at upper left corner. - c.
 Floor graphic shall have links to a graphic for each Controller on the floor.
 All Controller links are to be labeled to match equipment designation number. - d.
 Use contrasting colors to better depict demarcation lines for each area served on floor by Controllers. - e.
 Graphics interface to be completed and operational by Tenant move-in date. - f.
 Coordinate access to BEMS front end and graphics installation with Building Chief Engineer or designee.